Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 • Read Times are much shorter for CMOS than for CCD technology, where slow readout is favoured to reduce readout noise.

-• A/D readout determines the Dynamic Dange, and is usually much higher than the 8-bits (256) intensity levels seen by the human eye.
+• A/D readout determines Dynamic Range, and is much higher than the 8-bits (256 intensity levels) seen by the human eye.
+14-bits is good for detailed imaging, 16-bits is optimistic.

 • Binning increases the effective area of a pixel, and the light collected.
 Hardware binning increases the frame rate.